Dankerprouduct/TermProject1/README.md

 # TermProject1
-Term project made with Loki
+Term project made with Loki.
+Made in 48hr.